ProjectPythia/pythia-foundations/appendix/glossary.md

 clone
 : A {term}`Git` command used to create a local copy of a remote repository.

+command-line tools
+: Text-based programs that users interact via the terminal application or command line.

 commit
 : A snapshot of your Git repository at a specific time.